astro-nicks/shutt_aPP/README.md

-# shutt_app
+# Shutt_app

-A new Flutter project.
+A Flutter Project on Shuttle Tracking by Enactus University of Ghana

 ## Getting Started